rgbIAA/viewcube/docs/usage.rst

 -----------------

-To view the spectra of selected spaxels, navigate to the spectral window and click the right mouse button.
+To view the spectra of selected spaxels, navigate to the spectral window and click the ``right mouse button``.
 Three main plotting options are available: the first displays the individual spectra; the second combines the individual spectra with the integrated spectrum, which is the coadd of all spaxels; and the third shows only the integrated spectrum.
-You can cycle through these options by clicking the right mouse button.
+You can cycle through these options by clicking the ``right mouse button``.

 .. figure:: figures/spectrum_comparison.gif